Anna McNuff: Barefoot Britain

-Motivational speaking

-McNuff is an established motivational and keynote speaker.
-Her talks focus on the topics of resilience, growth mindset, dealing with change and overcoming a fear of failure.
-Her TEDx talk, ‘But what if I Fail?’ is a popular example of her talk.

 Publishing

-McNuff is a bestselling author and her work includes:

-Adult non-fiction books: McNuff's debut book about running the length of New Zealand called ‘The Pants of Perspective’ was published on in July 2017.
+McNuff's debut book about running the length of New Zealand called ‘The Pants of Perspective’ was published in July 2017.
 She has since gone on to write a book about her journey by bike through America called ’50 Shades of the USA’ (published Sept 2017).
 Her third book about South America, ‘Llama Drama’ was published in July 2020.
+Bedtime Adventure Stories for Grown Ups (Anna's Adventures) was published in May 2021.
+'Barefoot Britain: A Running Adventure Like No Other' was published in December 2022.

-Children’s Books: McNuff's first children's book called ‘100 Adventures to Have Before You Grow Up’ was published by Walker Books UK and released on April 2, 2020.
+McNuff's first children's book called ‘100 Adventures to Have Before You Grow Up’ was published by Walker Books UK and released on April 2, 2020.

-Contributions: McNuff has contributed pieces to a number of other books including: Waymaking: An Anthology of Women's Adventure Writing, Poetry and Art (Vertebrate publishing, 2018), The Kindness of Strangers: Stories to make your heart grow (Summersdale, 2017), Lonely Planet Atlas of Adventure (Lonely Planet, 2017), Adventure Cycle touring Handbook (Trailblazer, 2015).
+McNuff has contributed pieces to a number of other books including: Waymaking: An Anthology of Women's Adventure Writing, Poetry and Art (Vertebrate publishing, 2018), The Kindness of Strangers: Stories to make your heart grow (Summersdale, 2017), Lonely Planet Atlas of Adventure (Lonely Planet, 2017), Adventure Cycle touring Handbook (Trailblazer, 2015).

-Freelance writing

 McNuff has written for a number of magazines and newspapers, most notably The Telegraph Travel section.